buildkite/docs/pages/pipelines/hosted_agents/linux.md

 # Deleting an agent image

 You can delete an agent image by navigating to the `Agent Images` page in a `Cluster`.
-Click on the `Delete` button next to the agent image you want to delete.
+Select the agent image, then click on the `Delete` button.

 <%= image "hosted-agents-delete-image.png", width: 1760, height: 436, alt: "Hosted agents delete image form displayed in the Buildkite UI" %>
 ```